zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

    2. If the name server does not respond with a DNS response, then:
       1. Output *[NO_RESPONSE]*.
       2. Go to next name server IP.
    3. If the DNS response does not include an SOA record in the answer section, then:
       1. Output *[NO_RESPONSE_SOA_QUERY]*.
       2. Go to next name server IP.
    4. Extract the RNAME from the SOA record (from the first SOA record if multiple) and convert it to an email address ("Email Address" below) using the following steps:
       1. Convert the first "." without backslash quoting to an "@" in the RNAME.
       2. Convert any backslash quoted "." to a single "." without quoting (see [RFC 1035], section [5.1][RFC 1035#5.1], [5.3][RFC 1035#5.3] and
          [8][RFC 1035#8] for the use of backslash).
    7. If *Email Address* does not meet the mail address specification in [RFC 5322][RFC 5322#3.4.1], section 3.4.1, then
       1. Output *[RNAME_RFC822_INVALID]*.
       2. Go to next name server IP.
    8. Extract the domain part (to the right of "@") from the *Mail address* ("Domain Part" below).
    9. Create an MX query for the *Domain Part* and do a [DNS Lookup][terminology] of that query.
    10. If the lookup of MX does not return a DNS response with RCODE "NOERROR", then:
        1. Output *[RNAME_MAIL_DOMAIN_INVALID]*.
        2. Go to next name server IP.
    11. When doing the MX lookup, CNAME or a chain of CNAMEs are followed, if any.
 If an MX record or records are found via CNAME, then set *Domain Part* to be equal to the owner name of that MX record (instead of being equal to the domain part of *Email Address*).
    12. If the MX lookup returned a NO DATA response (no MX record),
        then:
-       1. Create address queries (A and AAAA) for the *Domain Part* and do [DNS Lookups][terminology] of those queries.
+       1. Create address queries (A and AAAA) for the *Domain Part* and
+          do:
+          1. Do [DNS Lookups][terminology] of those queries.
+          2. If the answer section contains a CNAME record output *[RNAME_MAIL_ILLEGAL_CNAME]*.
-       2. Disregard all A and AAAA records outside the answer section.
+          3. Else, extract any A and AAAA records from the answer sections of the DNS responses with *Domain Part* as owner name.
-       3. Disregard any A record with 127.0.0.1 or AAAA with ::1.
+       2. If any A or AAAA record points at 127.0.0.1 or ::1 (localhost), respectively, then output *[RNAME_MAIL_DOMAIN_LOCALHOST]*.
-       4. If no A or AAAA records with the same owner name as *Domain Part* were found in the responses then output *[RNAME_MAIL_DOMAIN_INVALID]*.
+       3. If no A or AAAA are extracted or any records points at 127.0.0.1 or ::1, then output *[RNAME_MAIL_DOMAIN_INVALID]*.
-   13. If the MX lookup returned one or more MX records, then for each MX record extract the domain name in RDATA ("Mail Exchange") and do:
+   13. If the MX lookup returns one or more MX records, then for each MX record extract the domain name in RDATA ("Mail Exchange") and do:
-       1. Create address queries (A and AAAA) of *Mail Exchange* and do [DNS Lookups][terminology] of those queries.
+       1. Create address queries (A and AAAA) of *Mail Exchange* and do:
+          1. Do [DNS Lookups][terminology] of those queries.
+          2. If the answer section contains a CNAME record output *[RNAME_MAIL_ILLEGAL_CNAME]*.
-       2. Disregard all A and AAAA records outside the answer section.
+          3. Else, extract any A and AAAA records from the answer sections of the DNS responses with *Mail Exchange* as owner name.
-       3. Disregard any A record with 127.0.0.1 or AAAA with ::1.
+       2. If any A or AAAA record points at 127.0.0.1 or ::1 (localhost), respectively, then output *[RNAME_MAIL_DOMAIN_LOCALHOST]*.
-       4. Disregard all A and AAAA records that do not have the same owner name as *Mail Exchange* (i.e. do not follow any CNAME).
-   14. If the MX lookup returned one or more MX records and neither A nor AAAA record was returned for any mail exchange, then output *[RNAME_MAIL_DOMAIN_INVALID]*.
+       3. If no A or AAAA are are extracted or any records points at 127.0.0.1 or ::1, then output *[RNAME_MAIL_DOMAIN_INVALID]*.

-   15. If no *[RNAME_MAIL_DOMAIN_INVALID]* has been outputted, then output *[RNAME_RFC822_VALID]* for that RNAME.
+4. If at least one name server IP has neither outputted *[NO_RESPONSE]* nor *[NO_RESPONSE_SOA_QUERY]* and *[RNAME_MAIL_DOMAIN_INVALID]* has not been outputted for any name server IP, then output *[RNAME_RFC822_VALID]*.

 ## Outcome(s)